cankush625/DesignPatterns/README.md

 4. [Composite Design Pattern](./composite_design_pattern)
-    - Use this pattern we want to represent part-whole hierarchies of objects.
+    - Use this pattern when we want to represent part-whole hierarchies of objects.
     - We want clients to be able to ignore the difference between compositions of objects and individual objects.
 Clients will treat all objects in the composite structure uniformly.